uthne/yr-weather/README.md

 == Features ==

-- Shortcode to create a single weather forecast or a sequence of forecasts at intervals.
+- Shortcode to create a single weather forecast or a sequence of forecasts at intervals
 - Choose any place in the world based on the weather service yr.no
 - Choose offset in hours to forecast.
 - Choose start and end time of forcast loop (as offset from "now")